hussainbinfazal/Quickcart-Ecommerce/readme.md

 - Node.js (v16 or higher)
 - npm or yarn
 - MongoDB instance (local or cloud)
-- Razorpay & Stripe accounts for payment integration
+- Razorpay  account for payment integration

 ### Installation